LarsN-hub/PyDoug/README.md

 A wiget for exporting images (2D or 3D).
 - "Image" drop-down: images in the layer list.
 Select the image to export.
 - "Method" drop-down: available export formats (tiff or hdf5)
 - "Multi Page" checkbox: leave checked if "Method" is "Tiff" to export as multi-page (3D) tiff.
 Otherwise exports as tiff sequence.
 Has no functionality if "Method" is "HDF5".
 - "Save Folder": click "Choose directory" to open a directory selector dialog to locate the save folder.
 Note that a folder will be created in this folder if exporting as a tiff sequence.
 - "Save Name": type in a name for the exported image(s).
 This will be the name of the folder if exporting as a tiff sequence.
 - "Export Image(s)" button: click to export the image(s).

+**Export Labels**
+- "Labels" drop-down: labels in the layer list.
+Select the labels layer to export.
+- "Method" drop-down: available export formats (tiff or hdf5)
+- "Multi Page" checkbox: leave checked if "Method" is "Tiff" to export as multi-page (3D) tiff.
+Otherwise exports as tiff sequence.
+Has no functionality if "Method" is "HDF5".
+- "Save Folder": click "Choose directory" to open a directory selector dialog to locate the save folder.
+Note that a folder will be created in this folder if exporting as a tiff sequence.
+- "Save Name": type in a name for the exported image(s).
+This will be the name of the folder if exporting as a tiff sequence.
+- "Export Labels" button: click to export the image(s).

 **Export Parameters**

 A widget for exporting the current parameters log.
 - "Save Folder": click "Choose directory" to open a directory selector dialog to locate the save folder.
 Note that a folder will be created in this folder with the name provided in "Folder Name".
 - "Folder Name": type in a name for the parameters folder.
 - "Compress Masks" checkbox: leave checked to convert any masks used to 2D slices of their original 3D volume (if processing 3D images).
 If a mask has the same shape throughout every slice, this can save on storage space.
 If a mask has a unique shape on different slices, DO NOT leave this checked.
 - "Export Parameters" button: click to export the parameters.

 **Batch Processing**

 A widget for batch processing other image(s) with an exported parameters log (parameters must be exported and saved already).
 - "Image Format" drop-down: select "Stacks" if importing image sequences, otherwise select "Singles" for 2D images or multi-page (3D) tiffs.
 - "Stack Format" drop-down: if "Image Format" is "Stacks", select "Multi-Page" if stacks are multi-page (3D) tiffs or hdf5-type files.
 Otherwise, select "Sequence" to import folders containing image sequences.
 - "Export Images" checkbox: leave checked to export the images after processing.
 Uncheck if you are just creating plots from the images.
 - "Export Multi Page" checkbox: leave checked to export stacks as multi-page (3D) tiffs.
 Uncheck to export stacks as image sequences.
 - "Copy Parameters" checkbox: leave checked to put a copy of the parameters used in the export folder.
 - "Run Batch Script" button: click to open the images selection dialog, followed by the parameters selection dialog, followed by the export selection dialog, followed by the batch script itself.

 Manipulate Tab
 --------------